brunomaga/brunomaga.github.io/_drafts/2023-10-31-GPT-lite-Compression.md

   print(f"Train runtime: {float(time.time() - start_time)} seconds")
 ```

 Let's dissect our loss functions.
 In the teacher model, we try to maximize a log-likelihood of a distribution, so [NLLLoss](https://pytorch.org/docs/stable/generated/torch.nn.NLLLoss.html#torch.nn.NLLLoss) seems like the right options.
 It expects the input to be the log-probabilities of each class, ie the [LogSoftmax](https://pytorch.org/docs/stable/generated/torch.nn.LogSoftmax.html) of the output of our network.
 However, we use [CrossEntropyLoss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.h), where input is expected to contain the unnormalized logits for each class, so we area avoiding one extra layer in our model.
+In practice:

+$$
+CrossEntropyLoss(x) = NLLLoss( LogSoftmax(x) )
+$$

-In practice, `CrossEntropyLoss(x) = NLLLoss( LogSoftmax(x) )`, but CrossEntropy is our chouse because - despite mathematically equivalent - it is numerically more stable (avoids some $$\log$$ and $$\exp$$ operations).
+Nevertheless, we choose CrossEntropy as our loss function because - despite mathematically equivalent - it is numerically more stable (avoids some $$\log$$ and $$\exp$$ operations).

 Now we look at the loss of the student model.
 Note that [KL-divergence](https://pytorch.org/docs/stable/generated/torch.nn.functional.kl_div.html) is the ~~metric~~ value that we are minimizing when doing student training, instead of Cross Entropy (CE).
 In practice, Cross entropy loss is the same as the KL divergence off by a constant (the target distribution entropy).
 Mathematically speaking: